Luigian/Traffic/README.md

 * The `get_model` function return a compiled neural network model.

-* We may assume that the input to the neural network will be of the shape (IMG_WIDTH, IMG_HEIGHT, 3) (that is, an array representing an image of width IMG_WIDTH, height IMG_HEIGHT, and 3 values for each pixel for red, green, and blue).
+* We may assume that the input to the neural network will be of the shape `(IMG_WIDTH, IMG_HEIGHT, 3)` (that is, an array representing an image of width `IMG_WIDTH`, height `IMG_HEIGHT`, and `3` values for each pixel for red, green, and blue).

-* The output layer of the neural network have NUM_CATEGORIES units, one for each of the traffic sign categories.
+* The output layer of the neural network have `NUM_CATEGORIES` units, one for each of the traffic sign categories.

 * The number of layers and the types of layers included in between are the result of experimenting with:
   - different numbers of convolutional and pooling layers